-These symptoms can last for a month or more and usually resolve on their own.
+These symptoms can last a month or more and usually resolve on their own.

 Toxoplasmosis is especially severe for people who have weakened immune system.
 For these people, they are at risk of developing:

-- inflammation of the brain, causing headaches, convulsions, confusion, and coma.
+- brain inflammation, causing headaches, seizures, confusion and coma.

 - a lung infection, causing cough, fever and shortness of breath,

-- an eye infection, causing blurred vision and ocular pain
+- an eye infection, causing blurred vision and eye pain

-When a fetus is infected, the symptoms may be mild or serious.
+When a fetus is infected, symptoms may be mild or serious.
 Toxoplasmosis in a fetus can be fatal to the baby soon after birth.
-Most newborns with congenital toxoplasmosis may appear normal at birth but may develop signs and symptoms as they age.
-It is particularly important to check for involvement in the brain and eyes.
+Most newborns with congenital toxoplasmosis may appear normal at birth, but may develop signs and symptoms as they age.
+It is particularly important to check for brain and eye involvement.

 Toxoplasmosis can become an overwhelming tormennto!

 T. gondii It is the parasite that causes toxoplasmosis.
 You can get it from contaminated meat that is raw or not fully cooked.
 You can also get toxoplasmosis by drinking contaminated water.
 In rare cases, toxoplasmosis may be transmitted through a blood transfusion or a transplanted organ.